 Tracy City, Tennessee was our home for the week.
 Our adorable, cozy Airbnb was nestled in a lake community, well off the beaten path, where we enjoyed mornings of Canada Geese floating gently by on the lake as we woke to the world on our screened porch.
-“The Teacher’s Lounge” was just right for us, allowing us to enjoy the peacefulness of the lake while still being a short drive between Chattanooga and Nashville where we spent a couple days exploring.
+“The Teacher’s Lounge,” as the house was named, was just right for us, allowing us to enjoy the peacefulness of the lake while still being a short drive between Chattanooga and Nashville where we spent a couple days exploring.

 “The Teacher’s Lounge”

-Now, you should know that we did drive through downtown Nashville to see the country music scene but honestly, that really wasn’t our thing and we only took a look out of curiosity.
+Now, you should know that we did drive through downtown Nashville to see the country music scene but honestly, that really wasn’t our thing, and we only took a look out of curiosity.
 What impressed me most about the city was its charming murals.
-Throughout the city’s neighborhoods, you can find murals everywhere expressing beauty, local culture, and adding color and our brief search helped us to see part of town that we would’ve skipped otherwise.
+Throughout the city’s neighborhoods, colorful murals are everywhere expressing beauty, local culture, and adding color and a brief online search helped us to see part of town that we would’ve skipped otherwise.
 If a mural scavenger hunt sounds fun, I would recommend that you research a bit.
 As you research, be sure to check the dates of the resource.
 We found that some of the murals we really wanted to see were no longer there or they were REALLY hard to find.